EsayasDS/Green-house-effect/README.md

 | LSTM            |     0.0280 |     0.0524 |     0.9322 |     30,705 |
 | Hybrid LSTM-GRU |     0.0525 |     0.0670 |     0.8892 |     55,697 |

-The **GRU model performed best**, achieving the highest R² and lowest MAE/RMSE while using the fewest parameters.
+The **GRU model performed best**, achieving the highest R² and lowest MAE and RMSE while using the fewest parameters.

-A Diebold-Mariano test also indicated a statistically significant difference between the GRU and LSTM forecasts (**p < 0.05**).
+A Diebold-Mariano test indicated a statistically significant difference between the GRU and LSTM forecasts (**p < 0.05**).

 ## Repository Structure